 BUT expert travel agents are absolutely worth their weight in gold, so fi you find one, hold onto them.
 They can save significant money by finding you wholesale deals you wouldn’t be able to access as a consumer, they can help avoid annoying logistical blips like long stopovers or weird flight routes, and they can find accommodation, transport and activities that perfectly suit your travel preferences.

 I found the Maldives particularly confusing because I was linking my own solo Maldives trip with my family resort getaway, and it was a nightmare trying to plan a trip where I was visiting a local island as well as two resorts, finding options that had epic dive sites as well as healthy food and was adults only, and had speedboat/seaplane schedules that suited our flight times.

-I ended up using Atoll Escapes, a new travel agency started by Maldivian Kiwis living in New Zealand to help travellers navigate the confusing landscape of planning a Maldives holiday.
+For my first solo trip to the Maldives I ended up using Atoll Escapes, a new travel agency started by Maldivian Kiwis living in New Zealand to help travellers navigate the confusing landscape of planning a Maldives holiday.
 Sim & Zaina were absolutely incredible to deal with, they answered probably a hundred questions for me, they provided competitive quotes, and most importantly they planned a trip that was brilliantly aligned to what I wanted from my time in the Maldives.

 Pack your bags

 With all of that sorted, it’s time to get packing!